steerpike100/NumberGame/NumberGuessGame/README.md

 # Number Guessing Game

 ## Introduction
 The Number Guessing Game is a simple, console-based C# application where players attempt to guess a randomly generated number between 1 and 10.
-Designed to be both engaging and straightforward, the game offers players five attempts to guess the correct number, with feedback provided for each guess.
+The game offers players five attempts to guess the correct number, with feedback provided for each guess.

 ## Requirements
 - .NET Core 8.0 SDK or later